ontodev/nanobot.rs/doc/cgi.md

 and an optional message body
 which will usually contain the HTML or JSON response content.

+Nanobot's CGI mode works by
+starting the same HTTP server used for `nanobot serve` on a random port, executing the request, and printing the response to `STDOUT`.
+This is much less efficient than a long-running server, but it's very simple and works well enough for low volumes of traffic.

-You can test this from the command-line like so:
+You can test Nanobot CGI from the command-line like so:

 ```console tesh-session="cgi"
 $ nanobot init